cloudify-examples/example-use-cases/opensource_case/service/README.md

 * keystone_region

 ## How to run?
+* Upload to the Cloudify manager the following plugins:
+ * OpenStack plugin
+ * Cloudify utilities plugin
+* Upload (if needed) the basic OpenStack vnf provision blueprint with the blueprint id "connected_host", this is needed for using that shared blueprint in the different components blueprints as a part of the service composition functionality been used here.
-* Upload to the Cloudify manager all the required blueprints (see relevant guides):
+* Upload to the Cloudify manager all the required blueprints:
  * HAProxy
- * httpd
+ * HTTPd
  * PFSense
 * Upload service_chaining blueprint.
 * Deploy the blueprint with the relevant inputs and secrets.